Sleep paralysis: Symptoms and signs

 The main symptom of sleep paralysis is being unable to move or speak during waking.

 Imagined sounds such as humming, hissing, static, zapping and buzzing noises are reported during sleep paralysis.
-Other sounds such as voices, whispers and roars are also experienced.
+Other sounds such as voices, whispers, screaming, growling, and roars are also experienced.
 It has also been known that one may feel pressure on their chest and intense pain in their head during an episode.
 These symptoms are usually accompanied by intense emotions such as fear and panic.
 People also have feelings of drowning or sinking, being dragged out of bed or of flying, numbness, and feelings of electric tingles or vibrations running through their body.

 Sleep paralysis may include hallucinations, such as an intruding presence or dark figure in the room.
-These are commonly known as sleep paralysis demons.
+These are commonly known as sleep paralysis demons or shadow people.
 It may also include the inability to breathe or the individual feeling a sense of terror, accompanied by a feeling of pressure on one's chest and difficulty breathing.